 All activities are offered free of charge to schools located in EMRC's member Council areas of Bassendean, Bayswater, Belmont, Kalamunda, Mundaring and Swan.
 Bookings are essential.
 Schools must also provide their own bus.

-Excursions to the Environmental Education Centre and/or tours of the Red Hill Waste Management Facility may be booked for Tuesdays and Fridays of each term.
+Excursions to the Environmental Education Centre and/or tours of the Red Hill Waste Management Facility may be booked for Tuesdays and Wednesdays of each term.

 Working with high schools